DatabaseCleaner/database_cleaner/ADAPTERS.md

 _Note the following tutorial is for database_cleaner version 2 and above_

-Every adapter is a separate gem.
-So a creation of an adapter will follow the general rules of a gem making
+Every adapter is a separate gem, the first step in the creation of an adapter is to create a new gem.

 ### Naming
-A convention for naming a gem extesions is with [dash](use-dashes-for-extensions).
+Please follow the [Rubygems convention for gem naming](https://guides.rubygems.org/name-your-gem/).
+The namespace you will be working within is `DatabaseCleaner::Namespace` where Namespace is the name of the ORM you are creation an adapter for.
-For example, `database_cleaner-redis` or `database_cleaner-neo4j`
+For example, `database_cleaner-active_record` provides `DatabaseCleaner::ActiveRecord`, and `database_cleaner-redis` provides `DatabaseCleaner::Redis`, etc.

 ### Bootstrapping a gem
-We will use `bundle` to bootstrap a gem.
-This will produce all the initial files needed for a gem creation
+We will use `bundle` to bootstrap the new gem.
+This will produce all the initial files needed.

 ```
-bundle gem database_cleaner-adapter
+bundle gem database_cleaner-orm_name
 ```
-#### Modifying .gempspec
+#### Modifying .gemspec
-You need to add a couple of dependecies to `.gempspec`:
+You need to add a couple of dependecies to `.gemspec`:
 * `database_cleaner-core`
 * Adapter you're creating this gem for

 ```
-  spec.add_dependency "database_cleaner-core", "2.0.0"
+  spec.add_dependency "database_cleaner-core"
-  spec.add_dependency "adapter", "some version if required"
+  spec.add_dependency "orm_name", "some version if required"
 ```

 ####

 ### File structure

-Inside `lib/database_cleaner/adapter`.
-You will need to create a few files
+Inside the `lib/database_cleaner/orm_name` directory, you will need to create a few files:

 * `base.rb`
 * Separate files for each strategy you have

-The file structure you end up with look something like this
+The file structure you end up with will look something like this

 ```
 \-lib
   \-database_cleaner
-    \- adapter
+    \- orm_name
       \- base.rb
       \- truncation.rb
       \- deletion.rb
       \- transaction.rb
       \- version.rb
-    \- adapter.rb
+    \- orm_name.rb
 ```

 #### base.rb